 speaker

 Operator

 Thank you.
-Our next question comes from Rajah Gill with Needham and Company.
+Our next question comes from Rajagil with Needham & Company.

 speaker

 Yes, thank you.
-If we think about the security in the business now that we have some time, how do we think about it coming out of the pandemic and the impact of the coronavirus?
-I'm just trying to get a sense of the seasonality of the acquisitions post the bottom of the cycle.
+If we think about the sustainability in the business now that we have some time, you know, how do we think about it coming out of the bottom of the cycle and and kind of perhaps entering into mid-cycle recovery, you know, excluding, you know, the impact of coronavirus.
+I'm just trying to get a sense of the seasonality positions post, you know, the bottom of the cycle.

 speaker

-I think, Raji, seasonality is still hard to measure with all of the acquisitions that we have completed.
-The events that have happened in the last couple of years, all the trade tension situations, general economic conditions, now the coronavirus, prior to that we had a significant inventory correction event on especially the -semi-inventory.
-We really haven't finished enough quarters in a healthy business environment to pick up to peg a seasonality, so I would think it still remains difficult.
+Thank you.
+I think, Raji, you know, seasonality is still hard to measure with all of the acquisitions that we have completed.
+The events that have happened in the last couple of years, all the trade tension situation, general economic conditions, now the coronavirus, prior to that we had a significant inventory correction event on especially the micro-semi-inventory.
+We really haven't finished enough quarters in a healthy business environment to peg a seasonality.
+So I would think it still remains difficult.

+speaker